 You're required to get a park permit to land aircraft on the island.

 The island is often shrouded in fog, particularly in late summer, which can delay flights for hours or even days.
 Be prepared with sufficient gear and food.

 If you're rafting or kayaking the Firth River on the Yukon mainland, you can end your trip at Herschel Island–Qikiqtaruk Territorial Park.
 However, you must make prior arrangements for return travel.

 Plan to bring all the equipment necessary for independent camping in an arctic environment.

 This is a living park.
 It is the home of the Inuvialuit, who have used the site for thousands of years.
 Signs of their old dwellings are still visible on the island.
-In the late 1800s, American whalers established a station at Pauline Cove.
+In the late 1800s, American whalers established a station at Kuvluraq.
 Several historic structures are still standing.
 Inuvialuit families use the area for traditional activities and researchers come from around the world to study the island's changing wildlife, geomorphology and climate.

 Herschel Island–Qikiqtaruk Territorial Park was designated as a Natural Environment Park in 1987, as a result of the Inuvialuit Final Agreement.
 This agreement identifies the Yukon North Slope, including Herschel Island, as a special conservation area with the primary purpose of conserving wildlife and habitat and providing for traditional Indigenous use.

 Working with the Inuvialuit and their advisory bodies, the Government of Yukon has been primarily responsible for the management and maintenance of the park.